MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_05_Implementing_and_configuring_virtualization_in_Windows_Server.md

 1. On **SEA-ADM1**, select **Start**, and then select **Server Manager**.
 1. In Server Manager, select **All Servers**.
 1. In the Servers list, select the **SEA-SVR1** entry, display its context menu, and then select **Hyper-V Manager**.
-1. In Hyper-V Manager, ensure that **SEA-SVR1.Contoso.com** is selet box, entercted.
+1. In Hyper-V Manager, ensure that **SEA-SVR1.Contoso.com** is the selected Hyper-V server.
 1. In the Actions pane, select **Virtual Switch Manager**.
 1. In the **Virtual Switch Manager**, in the **Create virtual switch** pane, select **Private**, and then select **Create Virtual Switch**.
 1. In the **Virtual Switch Properties** box, specify the following settings, and then select **OK**: